-Reglagene’s management blends pharmaceutical industry professionals with track records of delivering on drug development programs and operations management with scientist–managers possessing a full command of the technology and its applications.
+Reglagene's board blends pharmaceutical industry professionals with track records of delivering drug development programs and operations management with scientist-managers possessing a full command of the technology and its applications.

 Meet the Board